 |S - Sensory Organs|

-A formulation approved both for use in the eye/ear is classified in S03, while formulations only licensed for use in the eye or the ear are classified in S01 and S02, respectively.
+A formulation approved both for use in the eye/ear is classified in S03.
+Formulations approved for eye, ear and nose are also classified in S03.
+Formulations only licensed for use in the eye or the ear are classified in S01 and S02, respectively.

 |S01 - Ophthalmologicals|